WAR AND PROPAGANDA

 THE REVOLUTIONARY WAR:

-representing the colonies, and the words JOIN OR DIE.
+the words JOIN OR DIE.

 JOIN, or DIE.
-Originally meant to be a cartoon, the Americans soon took this slogan and used it to rally the people against the Brits.
+Originally meant to be a cartoon, the Americans soon took this slogan and used it to rally the people against the Brits. |

 THE CIVIL WAR:Though the Civil War in America was not known for a lot of propaganda, there was one interesting picture I found.
 It was the picture of a former slave's gruesome whip marks on his back.
 The picture was distributed to Union troops, to remind them of the injustice that was happening in the south.
 The civil war was not necessarily known for the use of propaganda.